course-dprep/analysing-directors-IMDB/README.md

 **R² = 0.89**, **Adjusted R² = 0.87**, **F-statistic = 45.67**, **p-value = 0.000001**

-Based on this regression table, both career length and the amount of movies produced has a significant effect on the average movie ratings.
-A negative trend can be observed for both variables, however, the effect is stronger for the amount of movies produced as for the career length.
-This is better visible in the scatter plots included in the Rmd file.
+The effect of career length and the amount of movies produced on the average movie ratings is better visible in the scatter plots included in the Rmd file.

 The regression findings provide valuable insights for the film industry, guiding decisions in talent selection, budget allocation, and marketing strategies.
 For professionals such as producers and studio executives, the data suggests that directors with longer careers may produce films with declining ratings over time.
 This could prompt studios to focus on directors with shorter, more consistent track records and allocate budgets to those prioritizing quality over quantity.
 Marketing efforts could also emphasize high-rated works rather than an entire career.